rehmanali1994/CurvilinearAngularSpectrumMethod/README.md

 We provide sample data and algorithms presented in

-> Ali, R., Dahl, J. “Angular spectrum method for curvilinear arrays: theory and application to Fourier beamforming,” *Manuscript in Review.*
+> Rehman Ali and Jeremy Dahl , "Angular spectrum method for curvilinear arrays: Theory and application to Fourier beamforming", JASA Express Letters 2, 052001 (2022) https://doi.org/10.1121/10.0010536

 for the reconstruction ultrasound images using the Fourier beamforming technique.
 If you use the code/algorithm for research, please cite the above paper.